- The Fiscal

-Fiscal year 2021 began on October 1, 2020 and none of the 12 appropriation bills for the year were yet enacted.
-As a result, a continuing resolution was enacted on October 1 to avoid a partial shutdown and provide temporary funding for government operations through December 11.
-At that point, legislators still had not reached an agreement; through December 22, four subsequent CRs have been enacted.
-The current CR funds operations through December 28 to allow time to send the President the bills containing final appropriations and funding for relief related to the COVID-19 pandemic, which were passed by the Congress late on December 21.
+Fiscal year 2022 began on October 1 and none of the 12 appropriation bills for the year were enacted yet.
+As a result, a continuing resolution was enacted on September 30 to avoid a partial shutdown and provide temporary funding for government operations through December 3.
+Because legislators still have not reached an agreement, another CR was enacted on December 3 to avoid a partial shutdown and provide temporary funding through February 18.

-The majority of federal spending is governed by permanent law and generally not constrained by the appropriations process.
-However, over the last ten years, appropriations have accounted for a third of total spending and support programs that touch nearly every aspect of our daily lives as well as various facets of the economy — including national defense, operating national parks, law and immigration enforcement, health care research, and a host of other activities.
-All of those activities are funded through the 12 regular appropriations bills that are supposed to be enacted into law each year by the Congress and President.
-Under regular budget order, lawmakers would enact all of those full-year appropriations bills before October 1.
+The majority of federal spending is governed by permanent law and generally not constrained by the appropriation process.
+However, over the past 10 years, appropriations have accounted for a third of total spending and support programs that touch nearly every aspect of our daily lives as well as various facets of the economy — including national defense, operating national parks, law and immigration enforcement, health care research, and a host of other activities.
+All of those activities are funded through the 12 regular appropriation bills that are supposed to be enacted into law each year by the Congress and President.
+Under regular budget order, lawmakers would enact all of those full-year appropriation bills before October 1.

-Missing the October 1 deadline to enact all 12 appropriations bills is not unusual; in fact, that deadline has not been fully met since fiscal year 1997.
+Missing the October 1 deadline to enact all 12 appropriation bills is not unusual; in fact, that deadline has not been fully met since fiscal year 1997.
 Instead, lawmakers have come to rely heavily on CRs — temporary, imperfect solutions that avoid the difficult but necessary work of allocating funding.
 Lawmakers often enact multiple CRs in a single fiscal year before deciding on full-year funding levels.
-For fiscal years 1998 through 2021, 124 CRs have been enacted.
+For fiscal years 1998 through 2022, 126 CRs have been enacted.